 Cash transactions are not being accepted at the Landfill until further notice, to help reduce the spread of the virus.
 Credit and debit are still accepted, as well as direct invoicing options for those haulers who have commercial accounts with the City.

-With more people working from home, there been a much greater demand for recycling depot use.
+With more people working from home, there has been a much greater demand for recycling depot use.
 Unfortunately, this has led to overfilled bins but also excessive litter and dumping of non-recyclable garbage around City-managed bins and those operated by charitable organizations.
 Aside from being unsightly, illegal garbage dumping also poses a significant health and safety risk for other residents using the recycling depots, City waste crews, and neighbouring properties.
 Please review these Recycling Depot Tips to help us keep the recycling depots safe and accessible for all residents.

 Waste collection is an essential service to our community and our staff are continuing their routes as scheduled at this time.
 During this time, we ask that you please help protect the health and safety of our staff and recycling partners and reduce the spread of the virus by following these guidelines: